Koko-66/Translate_it/README.md

   - for price: from cheapest to most expensive;
   - for turnaround: from quickest to slowest;
   - for experience and rating: from highest to lowest.
-If no sorting is selected, the program moves to the next step.
+If no sorting is selected, the program moves to the next step.<br>

 ![Linguists listing](https://github.com/Koko-66/Translate_it/blob/main/data/First_listing_sort_options.png)

-Here is an example of listings sorted by Experience:
+Here is an example of listings sorted by Experience:<br>

 ![Linguists_sorted](https://github.com/Koko-66/Translate_it/blob/main/data/linguists_sorted.png)

 The user can also re-sort the linguists according to a different criterion if they choose not to confirm the order and want to select the linguist once again.

 #### Order generation and e-mail confirmation
-Once the user selects their lingusit, they are presented with the quote:
+Once the user selects their lingusit, they are presented with the quote:<br>
 ![Quote](https://github.com/Koko-66/Translate_it/blob/main/data/quote.png)

-Once the user confirms their selection, they are asked for their name and e-mail address.
+Once the user confirms their selection, they are asked for their name and e-mail address.<br>
 ![Customer information](https://github.com/Koko-66/Translate_it/blob/main/data/customer_data_input.png)

 The order number is generated based on the last order number in the Google Sheet.
 If no number is present, a preset number is used instead.